Medication Search: Virazole

 Pregnancy: Ribavirin may be harmful to an unborn baby.
 Women who are pregnant or may become pregnant should not be exposed to ribavirin.
 To protect an unborn baby, women who are pregnant should not provide care to patients requiring ribavirin.

 Breast-feeding: It is not known if ribavirin passes into breast milk.
-If you are a breast-feeding mother and are exposed to this medication, it may affect your baby.
+If you are breast-feeding and are exposed to this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between ribavirin and any of the following: